(Article last checked: September 18, 2018)

 Nothing that Disney does is done half way and The Pirates League is equally amazing.
 I have little doubt that when we make a return trip, my son will be doing The Pirates League again.

 Thank you for such great tips and pics, Nowelle!
-To book The Pirates League, you can call 407-WDW-CREW up to 180 days beforehand.
+To book The Pirates League, you can call 407-WDW-CREW up to 180 days beforehand or book online on the Disney website.
 The Pirates League is open between 9 a.m. and 2 p.m. (on party days, it's often open until 6 but those appointments don't seem to open up until closer to the date).

 PhotoPass photographers are present at the end to take pics but not during the appointment.